GadgetSteve/task_time_tracker/README.rst

 Features
 --------

-* Lets you log your current activity by the minute from a dropdown liat of your current task. **TBD**
+* Lets you log your current activity by the minute from a drop-down list of your current task. **TBD**
 * Lets you view your logged times, accumulated daily & weekly. **TBD**
 * Automatically archive past weeks.  **TBD**
 * Generate weekly, monthly & annual summaries (running for the current period). **TBD**